adrianRoldan/php-ddd-laravel-shopping-cart/README.md

     - Shared/ - Contains the shared code between domains (bounded contexts).
 In this case only we have one

 ### Needed tools
 1. Unix environtment.
-Unix SO or WSL for Windows or
+Unix SO or WSL for Windows
 2. [Install Docker](https://www.docker.com/get-started)
 3. Install make.